YanKlInnomme/FoundryVTT-k4lt-fr/README.md

  * The Babele module (essential for translation)
  * Lib-wrapper module (required for Babele)
  * The k4lt-assets module (containing the necessary resources)

+## Version 7.0.0
+ * Updated the module for Foundry VTT version 14 and compliance with the AI policy
+ * Adapted the ready-to-play scenarios 'La Galerie des Âmes' and 'Oakwood Heights VF' for the new version of the 'KULT: Divinity Lost (4th Edition)' (k4lt) game system

 ## Version 6.4.1
  * Updated Deposit and Support links in the 'Settings' tab